Breaka84/Spooq/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Helper for Hadoop Ingestion Jobs could always use more documentation, whether as part of the
+Spooq could always use more documentation, whether as part of the official Spooq docs,
-official Helper for Hadoop Ingestion Jobs docs, in docstrings, or even on the web in blog posts,
-articles, and such.
+in docstrings, or even on the web in blog posts, articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~